 A member of our team will call you back within one business day.

-The Einstein Jeopardy team will be going back to the National Tournament to defend their title in San Francisco after defeating teams from Central PA (Reading) and Western PA (UPMC Mercy) in a round-robin style Jeopardy Tournament.
+The Einstein Jeopardy team will be going back to the National Tournament to defend their title in Orlando after defeating teams from Central PA and Western PA in a round-robin style Jeopardy Tournament.
 Congratulations to our Jeopardy team!
+This is the third time in a row that our team has won the Pennsylvania State ACP Jeopardy Tournament

 Release from News Room

 Announcement from American College of Physicians (ACP)

-Over the past twelve years 263/268 residents have passed the ABIM on their first attempt.
+Over the past thirteen years 289/295 residents have passed the ABIM on their first attempt.
 Congratulations!
 The Department continues to provide our residents with our own Department of Medicine, faculty led, intensive board review course.